2017 United States Senate special election in Alabama

-The 2017 United States Senate special election in Alabama took place on December 12, 2017, to fill a vacancy in the U.S. Senate through the end of the term ending on January 3, 2021.
-The vacancy arose from Jeff Sessions' resignation, on February 8, 2017, to serve as the 84th United States attorney general.
-Democratic candidate Doug Jones defeated Republican candidate Roy Moore by a margin of 21,924 votes (1.63%).
-Jones became the first Democrat to win a U.S. Senate seat in Alabama since 1992.
+The 2017 United States Senate special election in Alabama took place on December 12, 2017, in order to fill the Class II Senate seat for the remainder of the six year term.
+A vacancy arose after incumbent Republican Senator Jeff Sessions resigned from the Senate on February 8, 2017 to serve as the 84th U.S. attorney general.
 On February 9, 2017, Governor Robert J. Bentley appointed Luther Strange, the attorney general of Alabama, to fill the vacancy until a special election could take place.
-Bentley controversially scheduled the special election to align with the 2018 general election instead of sooner.
-When Kay Ivey succeeded Bentley as governor, she rescheduled the special election for December 12, 2017.
+The special election was scheduled for December 12, 2017.